 In 2017, United States President Donald Trump's signature "alpha" handshake with other public officials became a target of much media scrutiny and the butt of late-night comedy punchlines.

 CNN provides a compendium of the handshakes, taking in his 19-second encounter with Japanese Prime Minister Shinzo Abe, and the vigorous greeting of Supreme Court Justice nominee Neil Gorsuch and Vice President Mike Pence:

-This coverage has included articles examining the science of Trump’s handshake, the psychology behind it, columns speculating as to what the handshake reveals about the President’s character, and explanations
+This coverage has included articles examining the science of Trump's handshake, the psychology behind it, columns speculating as to what the handshake reveals about the President's character, and explanations of why it matters.

 The response of other world leaders has even come to be seen as a kind of gauge of their character; in February 2017, Canadian Prime Minister Justin Trudeau's muscular effort was labelled "the biggest display of dominance in the history of Canada."
 Three months later, newly-elected French President Emmanuel Macron said the firm grip he offered his American counterpart was "not innocent", and labelled it "a moment of truth."